microsoft/TypeScript/doc/spec.md

 *TODO: Update to reflect [expanded support for string literal types](https://github.com/Microsoft/TypeScript/pull/5185)*.

+## The Non-Primitive Object Type

+The non-primitive object type represents any object that is not a JavaScript primitive.

+The `object` keyword references the non-primitive object type.

+The apparent type of the non-primitive object type is the empty object type.
+The non-primitive object type is assignable to some other type *T* if the empty object type is assignable to *T*.

+All object types are assignable to the non-primitive object type.
+Primitive types and unconstrained type parameters are not assignable to the non-primitive object type.

 ## <a name="3.3"/>3.3 Object Types

 Object types are composed from properties, call signatures, construct signatures, and index signatures, collectively called members.